integrated-land-simulator/model_description/descript/matsiro.md

 | $s_4$                                   | Critical temperature of cryogenic suppression                                  | $\mathrm{[K]}$        |
 Table: External parameters given by tables

-The types of external parameters given by table for each soil type are as follows:
+The types of external parameters $\psi$ given by table for each soil type are as follows:

 | Variable                          | Description                            | Units              |
 |:----------------------------------|:---------------------------------------|:-------------------|